umr-dbs/CC-BPlusTree/README.md

 ## Locking Techniques
     Use the terminal 'crud' command for object names and settings.
     - MonoWriter
-    - LockCoupling
+    - (Exclusive-)LockCoupling
     - ORWC
     - OLC
-    - Lightweight Hybrid Lock
+    - LHL
-    - Hybrid Lock
+    - HL
 # CRUD
     - (C) Create  - Insert a new key
     - (R) Read    - Read a single key or multiple keys